 92% of the people with a right to vote expressed their preference choosing the party which would lead the young Italian Republic into the future.
 In the picture is shown one of the many queues of people waiting to vote.

-Furthermore, in April 1948 US president H. Truman signed the Marshall Plan which guaranteed a fund of 5 billion dollars to support the economies of those countries which had to undertake post-war reconstruction including Italy.
+Furthermore, in April 1948 US president H. Truman signed the Marshall Plan which guaranteed a fund of 5 billion dollars to support the economies of the countries which had to undertake post-war reconstruction, including Italy.

 The commitment towards reconstruction and the creation of a new economic structure, represented the basis of an unprecedented research for innovation, entrepreneurship and new production ideas.